 2. How important is spelling?

-Spelling is important not just in Writing but in Reading and Listening too.
+Spelling is important not just in IELTS Writing but in IELTS Reading and IELTS Listening too.
 If you spell a word wrongly in the Listening test, you will not get the mark.
 In the Writing test, you will be judged on your ability to spell correctly.
-For example, for a Band 8, the candidate “produces rare errors in spelling”, whereas for a Band 5, the candidate “may make noticeable errors in spelling”.
-So spelling is important.
+Let’s look at some of the marking criteria for spelling in IELTS Writing and you can judge your own ability to spell correctly against them:

-Spelling in English is notoriously difficult.
+The problem is that spelling in English is notoriously difficult.
 The only effective way of improving your spelling is to learn words one by one.
 Start by looking at the written work you have done in the past, and which has been marked by a teacher.
-Look for the words you misspelled and write them in a column on the right hand side of a piece of paper.
+Look for the words you misspelled and write them in a column on the left hand side of a piece of paper.
 Then try this simple and effective four-stage method to learn the spelling of each word:

 - Look at the word.